DSACMS/opportunities/README.md

 <!--- # NOTE: Modify sections marked with `TODO` and then rename the file.-->

-# Opportunities
+# Job Opportunities Web Page Mock

-Resource for Public Service Internship and Fellowship Opportunities
+Resource for Public Service Internship and Fellowship Opportunities to be made easily accessible to the public.

+## Limitations

+This mock is currently run using an airtable account that is not publicly accessible.
+To embed an airtable with the accurate job listings data, the Airtable Demo.docx file in the repo can provide guidance.
+This new airtable account will maintain all the job listings and should be regularly managed and updated to stay up to date with all job listings information.
+Changes made to airtable with job listings will automatically be reflected on webpage.

 <!--
 ## Getting Started